DirectoryTree/LdapRecord-Docs/laravel/v2/auth/database/importing.md

 ## Password Synchronization

 The `sync_passwords` option you define inside of your `config/auth.php` file is used when importing and synchronizing users.
-However, there are some main takeaways you must be aware of:
+However, there are some caveats you must be aware of:

 - **Passwords cannot be retrieved from users who are being imported from your LDAP server.**
   <br/><br/>This would be a major security risk if this were possible.
 If a password is already